octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

   choices, the vector schemas, or the target system contracts.
 * **Data migration.** All persistent state lives in external systems we control (Postgres, Qdrant, …) plus the LMDB checkpoint.
-Migrating away from cocoindex preserves all indexed data; only the checkpoint is lost (and a full re-index would rebuild it).
+Migrating away from CocoIndex preserves all indexed data; only the checkpoint is lost (and a full re-index would rebuild it).
 * **License risk.** None — Apache-2.0.
-* **Vendor risk.** Bus factor as noted in §C6; mitigated by the wrapper approach (we keep our domain logic outside cocoindex internals).
+* **Vendor risk.** Bus factor as noted in §C6; mitigated by the wrapper approach (we keep our domain logic outside CocoIndex internals).

 Exit cost is therefore **Low–Medium**: one-time orchestration rewrite, no data migration, no license cleanup.